 Here, we’ll go through some of the must have guitar pedals that we believe you just can’t live without.

 For a minimalist approach to your pedalboard, you’ll want to focus on buying only these guitar effects pedals.

 They’re more than enough to fulfill your creative endeavors.

 You can have incredible chops.
 But if your guitar is out of tune, your sound won’t be too impressive.

-(Unless you’re Tomi Iommi and you’re recording Black Sabbath’s debut album, of course.)
+Unless you’re Tony Iommi and you’re recording Black Sabbath’s debut album!
+(2)

-Sure, you can rely on a clip-on tuner or clip-on tuner while you’re practicing at home or recording at the studio.
+Sure, you can rely on a clip-on tuner while practicing at home or recording at the studio.

 But on stage, nothing can beat the ease of use, visual clarity, and precision of a tuning pedal.

 The TC Electronic PolyTune 3 is the successor of what was the world’s first polyphonic tuner.

 In strobe mode, the PolyTune 3 gives you tuning accuracy of up to 0.1 cent — 1/1000th of a semitone.